IN-B-W vs IN-C-W Dream11 Team Prediction Women’s Senior T20 Challenger Trophy 2019-20

 Dream11 Team India B Women vs India C Women Prediction, Women’s Senior T20 Challenger Trophy 2019-20 – Cricket Tips For Today’s Match 2 IN-B-W vs IN-C-W: Senior Women’s T20 Challenger Trophy is Indian women’s T20 tournament.
 It is the T20 version of Senior Women’s Challenger Trophy.
 The tournament was first time introduced in the 2018–19 season.
 It is the second T20 tournament in the women’s domestic season apart from Senior Women’s T20 League, which is an inter-state tournament.
 It is slated at the start of the season.
 The participating teams similar to the Women’s List-A tournament are India Blue, Green and Red but it will be played in double Round-robin tournament in comparison to single round robin format of the List-A tournament.
 India Blue Women defeated India Red women by 4 runs to win the inaugural edition.

-TOSS – The toss between India B Women vs India C Women will take place at 10:30 AM (IST).
+TOSS – The toss between India B Women vs India C Women will take place at 1:00 PM (IST) on January 9

 Venue: Barabati Stadium, Cuttack